cosmodesi/desigaldev/AgnCats/README.rst

 Description
 ===========

 This AGN/QSO catalog has been created based on the emission line measurements from FastSpecFit v3.2, correspongind to the Fuji value-added catalog which was publicly released in December 2023 as the DESI Early Data Release (DESI/EDR).
 Most of the redshifts come from the Redrock catalog.
-For some QSO, the Redrock redshiftd are incorrect and have been updated using the machine-learning algorithm QuasarNet.
+For some QSO, the Redrock redshiftd are incorrect and have been updated using the machine-learning algorithm QuasarNet or the MgII Afterburner.

 **AGN diagnostics used in the catalog:**